Effects of Forces (Cambridge (CIE) IGCSE Co-ordinated Sciences (Double Award): Physics): Flashcards

 An object experiences no resultant force when the forces acting on it are balanced, so the net force is zero.

-The frictional force is equal to the driving force, because the forces are balanced when the car moves at constant velocity.
+The value of the frictional force is equal to the driving force, as both forces are balanced when the car moves at a constant velocity.

 • State Newton's first law of motion.

-Newton's first law states that objects will remain at rest, or move with a constant velocity, unless acted on by a resultant force.
+Newton's first law of motion states that: objects will remain at rest, or move with a constant velocity unless acted on by a resultant force.

-• When a non-zero resultant force acts on an object, what are the two possible changes in its motion?
+• When a non-zero resultant force is applied to an object, what are the two possible changes in the object's motion?

 • Define Newton's second law of motion.
 (Extended Tier Only)